CSWomenUMass/git/README.md

 ## git Workshop
-For each command category kindly upload the files/examples.
+For each command category kindly upload the files/examples for scenarios.